 These points are not mere trivial matters.
-Defendants wish to deprive Ms. McFarlan of her right to access to the courts and a trial by a jury of Mississippi citizens even though she admittedly never signed an arbitration clause herself.
-They carry the burden of establishing authority to contract on her behalf, and have chosen to rely on this statute to do it.
+Defendants wish to deprive Mr. Davis's Estate and wrongful death beneficiaries of their right to access to the courts and a trial by a jury of Mississippi citizens even though Mr. Davis himself admittedly never signed an arbitration clause.
+Defendants carry the burden of establishing authority to contract on his behalf, and have chosen to rely on this statute to do it.
 Having chosen that path, they must live with its mandates, and strict adherence to its terms are required.
 They have not proved authority under this statute because they have not paid attention to its evidentiary elements.
 That failure is fatal to their argument.
-Again, the trial court was right because no authority exists.
+Again, the Circuit Court was right because no authority exists.